 Jesse Rosen is the Chief Operating Officer of the Harry & Rose Samson Family Jewish Community Center in Milwaukee, Wisconsin.
 In his executive role, he directly manages the wellness, education, and community services businesses of the $13 million social services agency.
 He joined the JCC team in 2013 as Games Director for the 2015 JCC Maccabi Games that Milwaukee hosted.
 After his Games leadership, he held the Interim Business Manager position.
 Before entering Jewish Communal Service, he had previously served as an Advance Associate for the White House.
 Rosen has also held key leadership roles in public service, political campaigns, and large-scale special events.
 In 2012, Rosen served as Associate Parade Director for the Presidential Inaugural Committee of President Barack Obama.
 A native of Minneapolis, Minnesota, Rosen attended and worked at the University of Minnesota.

-Erika Rudin-Luria is a Senior Vice President and the Chief Strategy Officer at the Jewish Federation of Cleveland.
-In this role, she oversees Federation’s strategic planning, community development, allocations, governance and marketing functions.
+Erika Rudin-Luria is President of the Jewish Federation of Cleveland.
+Most recently, she served as Senior Vice President and the Chief Strategy Officer in which she oversaw Federation’s strategic planning, community development, allocations, governance and marketing functions.
 In her tenure at the Jewish Federation of Cleveland, Erika has provided vision and direction to drive planning and research agendas and has been responsible for developing multiple initiatives to meet community needs.
 When Erika first joined the Jewish Federation of Cleveland, she served as a Supporting Foundations Manager, managing 13 supporting foundations and the development of the Maltz Museum of Jewish Heritage.
 Since then, she has served as the Planning Director, and then the Vice President of Community Development.
 Erika is a graduate of Brandeis University and earned her MSSW from Columbia University’s School of Social Work and her MA in Judaic Studies from the Jewish Theological Seminary of America.

 Adam Silver is the Chief Executive Officer of Calgary Jewish Federation and Calgary Jewish Community Campus Corporation in Alberta, Canada, where he is responsible for leadership and oversight of the community’s fundraising, allocations, campus development, and community planning activities.
 Prior to that, he served as Executive Director of The Betel Centre, a Jewish social service agency for older adults in Toronto.
 He was also an adjunct professor in Seneca College’s Community Services department, where he taught community practice, casework, and social policy.
 In his previous volunteer life, Adam participated on the boards of Bialik Hebrew Day School, Beth David Congregation, and Solar Stage Children’s Theatre.
 Adam received his M.Ed. in Adult Education and Community Development from the University of Toronto (OISE), completed graduate work in philanthropy and development at St. Mary’s University of Minnesota, and earned a B.A. in History from York University.
 Adam was acknowledged as a “Partnership Builder” by United Way of Greater Toronto, completed UJA/Federation of Greater Toronto’s Joshua Institute for Leadership, and was selected to join the inaugural cohort of the Community Health Leadership executive program at the Rotman School of Management (University of Toronto).